H2CO3/sdl2-sparkling/README.md

 Opens a new window that you can draw on, returns the representing window object.
-If width and height are omitted, window is opened in fullscreen mode; width and height properties of window object will reflect resolution of screen.
+If width and height are omitted, window is opened in fullscreen mode; `width` and `height` properties of window object will reflect resolution of screen.
+The `ID` property of the window object is an integer ID used throughout the event system.

     PollEvent()